 4. I have never been a night owl, so I explore during the day and then retire early.
 Be extra vigilant and careful if you decide to go out for a drink or have a late dinner.
 Trust your instincts.
 If something seems off, it probably is.
 Politeness is never more important than safety.
 Walk with your back straight and your head held high, and exude as much confidence as you can.
 Looking confused and lost can make you a target.

 5. Always have the appropriate charger for your phone, especially if you are using it to navigate.
 I take a photo of my rental car and tag number with my phone.
-Never let the fuel get below 1/4 tank in your rental car and take note of the color and make of the vehicle.
-Establish a landmark each time you park or start off on a long walk.
+Never let the fuel get below 1/4 tank in your rental car, and take note of the vehicle’s color and make.
+Establish a landmark each time you park or start on a long walk.

 6. Keep your luggage in your control at all times.
 Lock the doors to your rental car the moment you close the door.
 Never park near a van or in a dark corner of the lot.
 Try to park near a well-lit building or the elevator in a garage.
-These are all common sense things, but it is easy to let your guard down when you are enjoying a relaxing vacation.
+These are all common sense things, but it is easy to let your guard down when enjoying a relaxing vacation.